mbeddr/mps-platform-docs/src/doc/docs/home/debugging.md

 ## Free Java Debugging Tools

-!!! warning "Especially VisualVM tends to freeze MPS.
-A better profiler is [YourKit](https://www.yourkit.com/java/profiler/features/) which is a commercial product."
+Since MPS is a Java application, you can use standard Java debugging tools.
+Not all of them work well.
+Tools that pause threads can also cause issues with MPS.
+Especially VisualVM tends to freeze MPS.
+A better profiler is [YourKit](https://www.yourkit.com/java/profiler/features/) which is a commercial product.

 - [VisualVM](https://quinnkeast.medium.com/word-choices-and-language-in-ux-part-three-user-interface-labels-messages-c1a383793e6a)
     - display process configuration and environment (e.g., Java/MPS version, JVM arguments, system properties)